 Some people say attorneys should not become emotionally involved in their cases – at Tittle & Perlmuter, we believe in the opposite.
 We think it is crucial to try to walk in your shoes and truly understand a loved one’s death from your perspective.

 While the whole family is affected by the death of a loved one, only the personal representative for the Estate can bring the claim.
 This person is appointed by the Probate Court.
 However, the personal representative can bring the claim for all of the next of kin of the deceased, which may include the spouse, children, parents, siblings, or other next of kin.

 At Tittle & Perlmuter, one of our primary goals is to obtain answers about the death, reach a sense of resolution, and recover the funds the decedent’s next of kin needs to move on with their lives.
-To do that, our wrongful death attorneys can help this process by doing the following:
+To do that, our local wrongful death attorneys can help this process by doing the following:

 The wrongful death attorneys at Tittle & Perlmuter understand the hardships a family faces after the sudden passing of a loved one and is dedicated to seeking fair compensation for these individuals.

 Most personal injury claims are for the benefit of the person that suffered the injury.
 However, these claims are different.
 The sole purpose of these claims is to bring monetary compensation and comfort to the deceased’s family.
 A lawyer could determine what a family may be entitled to recover in a Cleveland wrongful death case based on their losses.

 These claims can demand compensation for a variety of losses related to the death.
 Specifically, Ohio Revised Code §2125.02(B) states that a wrongful death claim may request compensation for: